isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 format; Kea's ability to validate data correctness in hexadecimal is limited.

-As of Kea 1.6.0, it is also possible to specify data for binary options as a single-quoted text string within double quotes as shown (note that ``csv-format`` must be set to false):
+Since Kea 1.6.0, it is also possible to specify data for binary options as a single-quoted text string within double quotes, as shown (note that ``csv-format`` must be set to false):

 ::